 Police use drone to arrest Anderson man on battery warrant

 Dec.
-15—ANDERSON — An Anderson man was arrested Wednesday after a pursuit in the fields behind the local Walmart store.
+16—ANDERSON — An Anderson man was arrested Wednesday after a pursuit in the fields behind the local Walmart store.

 Christopher A. Dillard, 48, was arrested on a warrant on a charge of battery, according to Caleb McKnight, APD public information officer, and has outstanding warrants in Delaware County.

-McKnight said APD officers used a drone donated by Walmart and were able to spot Dillard through thermal imaging along a wood line to the east of the store.
+APD officers used a drone donated by Walmart and spotted Dillard through thermal imaging along a wood line to the east of the store, McKnight said.

-Dillard eventually surrendered to police and was arrested on the warrant for the battery charge and charged with resisting law enforcement.
+Dillard eventually surrendered to police and was arrested on the battery warrant and charged with resisting law enforcement.

-According to court records, Dillard entered pleas of guilty in 2017 in Madison Circuit Court to two Level 6 felony charges of neglect of a dependent and a misdemeanor charge of public intoxication.
+According to court records, Dillard entered guilty pleas in 2017 in Madison Circuit Court to two Level 6 felony charges of neglect of a dependent and a misdemeanor charge of public intoxication.

-Judge David Happe sentenced Dillard to serve four years with the Indiana Department of Correction with the sentence suspended and placed him on in-home detention for one year.
+Judge David Happe sentenced Dillard to serve four years with the Indiana Department of Correction, suspended the sentence and placed him on in-home detention for one year.

 In 2018, Dillard was found in violation of the terms of in-home detention and sentenced to 1,454 days on the continuum of sanctions program.